Welsh Language Act 1967: History

 The Welsh Language Act 1967 was partly based on the Hughes Parry Report of 1965, although the act did not include all of the recommendations of the report.
 The report supported equal importance and significance of Welsh and English in the courts in Wales verbally and in writing.

 The Laws in Wales Acts 1535–1542 had made English the only language of the law courts and other aspects of public administration in Wales.
-This disregarded the majority Welsh-speaking population of Wales in the 16th and 17th centuries, only a few in Wales could fully understand English.
-It was not until industralisation, which was described to have led to a system discouraging the use of Welsh as "their natural and native tongue", did the situation change.
+This disregarded the majority Welsh-speaking population of Wales; in the 16th and 17th centuries only a few in Wales could fully understand English.
+It was not until industrialisation, which was described as having led to a system discouraging the use of Welsh as "their natural and native tongue", that the situation changed.

-While the Welsh Courts Act 1942 was the first legislation that allowed some rights to Welsh in legal proceedings since the 16th century, such rights were only exercised if it was proved using English would be disadvantageous, and depended on the availability of a sufficiently fluent Welsh-speaking judge or magistrate.
+While the Welsh Courts Act 1942 was the first legislation since the 16th century allowing some rights to use Welsh in legal proceedings, such rights were only exercised if it could be proved that using English would be disadvantageous, and depended on the availability of a sufficiently fluent Welsh-speaking judge or magistrate.
 The 1967 Act was the first act to remove restrictions on the Welsh language, and was a response to campaigns by members of Plaid Cymru and the Welsh Language Society.
-Following its passing, some "more militant" Welsh language campaigners were not pleased with the act, describing it as "toothless", with some launching an "aggressive and virulent campaign of protest", leading to the burning of cottages and the defacing of English language signage with paint.
+Following its passing, some "more militant" Welsh language campaigners were not pleased with the act, describing it as "toothless", with some launching an "aggressive and virulent campaign of protest", leading to the burning of cottages and the defacing of English-language signage with paint.

 The 1967 act was superseded by the Welsh Language Act 1993, which introduced equal treatment of Welsh and English in "public business and the administration of justice in Wales".